 Top the lettuce with your choice of other veggies, fruits and or beans.
 Not too much – it isn’t a burrito – it’s a spring roll and you won’t be able to roll it neatly if it is overly full.
 Starting with the side closest to you fold it up over the filling, then fold in both sides and roll it up!
 If the rice wrapper tears just get another rice wrap wet and roll it again giving it a second layer.
 Watch the video to see the wrapping technique.

 If you use a flavorful hummus like my Best No Oil Hummus or the Sun Dried Tomato Hummus you really don’t need any kind of dipping sauce but you can still use one if you wish.
-As a member of the Chef AJ Ultimate Weight Loss Plan we eat a low fat, low sodium food plan so we avoid soy sauce and peanut butter which are typical things to make a sauce with for Spring Rolls.
+You could use some Peanut Butter Powder that has had the fat removed and mix it with some balsamic vinegar and a little date syrup or Date Lady Sweet Chili Sauce to make a delicious dipping sauce.

 Instead you can make your favorite no oil salad dressing and use it as a dip.
 My Creamy Balsamic Dressing works well for a Spring Roll dip.
 You could use Cathy Fisher’s Pineapple – Mango dressing too – its fabulous!